-That year, which marked one of the most turbulent economic environments since the Great Depression, Capital Group began actively managing fixed income portfolios.
-Over the past 50 years, our portfolio managers have navigated a multitude of market ups and downs, booms and bubbles, crashes and crises.
+That year, which marked one of the most turbulent economic environments since the Great Depression, Capital Group began actively managing fixed income portfolios for U.S. investors.
+Since then, over the past 50 years, our portfolio managers have navigated a multitude of market ups and downs, booms and bubbles, crashes and crises.
 We asked four of our most tenured fixed income portfolio managers — two retired and two current — to provide insights and lessons learned over their long careers.

 I joined Capital Group through our undergraduate program, where a rotation brought me to fixed income.
 I was intimidated initially, but lessons I learned in that initial rotation have stayed with me throughout my career.
 At the time a seasoned portfolio manager told me, "Your most important job in fixed income is not to lose money.”
 From there it became clear that, in many ways, the concept of fixed income is simpler than people think.